sixfourscientific/ncbi-download/ReadMe.md

 ### Process Command Line Arguments

-Processes that accept command line arguments can have these configured via the `ARGS` block where `CORE` arguments are applied to all instances whilst the list of `SWEEP` argument submaps create seperate instances for the cartesian products of individual argument submaps & each input.
+Processes that accept command line arguments can have these configured via the `ARGS` block where `CORE` arguments are applied to all instances whilst the list of `SWEEP` argument submaps create separate instances for the cartesian products of individual argument submaps & each input.
 If the same argument is provided in both options then that within the `SWEEP` option takes priority.

-Flags & parameters should be provided as strings just as they would have been were the particular software used for a process to be run via the command line (i.e. including any preceding dashes) whilst switches (i.e. flags without parameters) can be either supplied or removed by providing the appropriate boolean parameter.
+Flags & parameters should be provided as strings just as they would have been were the particular software used for a process to be run via the command line (i.e. including any preceding dashes) whilst switches (i.e. flags without parameters) can be either supplied or removed by providing the appropriate Boolean parameter.

 e.g.